Alokkumar-8467/React_Interview_Questions/Readme.md

 <img width="664" height="506" alt="image" src="https://github.com/user-attachments/assets/09b9a20f-6e5b-448c-a183-30e31c6901a8" />

+# Q.8 What are the 5 advantage of React?

 # Q.5 Explain Class components with example.

 When creating a React component, the component's name must start with an upper case letter.